-Queer Conversations in Librarianship (Volume One)
+Queer Conversations on Identity and Libraries (Volume One)

 Editors: Shawn(ta) Smith-Cruz and Sara A. Howard